-From Nashville’s legendary Bluebird Cafe to Lucas Oil Stadium for an NFL half-time show for the Indianapolis Colts, singer/songwriter JD Danner has been captivating audiences with her heartfelt lyrics and rockin’ riffs for more than a decade.
+From Nashville’s legendary Bluebird Cafe to Lucas Oil Stadium for an NFL half-time show for the Indianapolis Colts, singer/songwriter JD Danner has been captivating audiences nationally and globally.
+Her style is described as Joan Jett meets Johnny Cash.

-Dubbed Joan Jett meets Johnny Cash, Danner performed as the first ever and only house band for the Florida Panther’s hockey team for the 2015-2016 season and has performed for military and their families at bases in the U.S. and overseas.
+In 2015 she performed as the first ever and only house band for the Florida Panther’s hockey team for the 2015-2016 season.
+Additionally she was commissioned to write the anthem for the team titled, “Go Cats Go”.

-With a philanthropic heart, Danner also continues to lend her time and talent to important causes such as American Cancer Society, Disabled American Veterans, Forgotten Soldiers Outreach and assisting victims of domestic violence.
-Proceeds from her original song “Shelter From The Shame” have been donated to various women’s charities and domestic violence awareness groups.
+With a philanthropic heart JD is deeply determined to give back to others through the power of music, J.D. has partnered with the American Cancer Society, Disabled American Veterans, Forgotten Soldiers Outreach, several animal rescue organizations and organizations assisting victims of domestic violence.
+Proceeds from her song “Shelter From The Shame” benefit various women’s charities and domestic violence awareness groups.

 Danner’s music hit the film industry when she caught the attention of filmmaker Jeffrey Poitier, nephew of legendary actor Sydney Poitier.
 Poitier featured an interview with Danner along with live footage of J.D. and her band performing her song “Almost Home” in his Coconut Grove-based documentary, “VOICES.